RobotSigmund/Doc-browser/README.md

 # Setup

-Download or clone the repository.
+1. Download or clone the repository.

-Navigate to the folder "_htmlresources" and run the script "Download_dependencies.bat".
+2. Navigate to the folder ``_htmlresources`` and run the script ``Download_dependencies.bat``.
 This will auto download the necessary external javascript files.

-Copy the folder "_htmlresources" into the same folder your documentation files are located.
-The folderstructure should look like this:
+3. Copy the folder ``_htmlresources`` into the same folder your documentation files are located. *Everything you need is now in this folder.* **You ONLY need this folder!** The folderstructure should look like this:
 ```
 ----ProjectNr Customer Project-name Documentation package
     |---_htmlresources